Special Report: French hopeful Hollande says he's nothing to fear

 In his first major campaign speech in January Hollande declared: "In the battle ahead, my main adversary has no name, no face and no party.
 He will never run as a candidate.
 He will never be elected, but he rules in spite of all that.
 My adversary is the world of finance."

-Which is why when he arrived in one of the world's biggest financial centers in February, Hollande emphasized his innocence when asked by a reporter about financial markets.
+Which is why when he arrived in one of the world's biggest financial centres in February, Hollande emphasised his innocence when asked by a reporter about financial markets.

 Hollande, who has not given an interview for this story, styles himself an ordinary man.
 And a close study of his track record - as well as old friends, voters in his local constituency, colleagues and advisers - suggest he may not be all that radical.
 He is certainly the opposite of Sarkozy - rather than celebrity connections and "bling-bling", he's plain and simple, and in place of ministerial experience, Hollande had three decades in the provinces.